This guide is for people who work or want to work in New Zealand's aged care sector as support workers, caregivers or health care professionals.

 you and your employer agree you will work on a public holiday

-you are entitled to be paid one and a half times your hourly rate ('time and a half’) for the hours you work on that day
+you are entitled to be paid at least one and a half times your hourly rate ('time and a half’) for the hours you work on that day

 |you agree to work on a public holiday and it is a day you would normally work||